Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 These are product-value decisions.

-Architects may advise on feasibility, risk, and long-term implications, but should not own the product backlog.
+Architects may advise on feasibility, risk, dependencies, and long-term consequences, but they should not own the product backlog.

+When a product choice creates wider dependencies or conflicts with enterprise guardrails, it may require consultation or escalation.

-## Example: Domain Architecture Decisions
+### Domain Architecture Decisions

 A Domain Architect or equivalent may own or facilitate decisions such as: